EnviroDIY/ModularSensors/README.md

 Variable *modemSinalPct = Modem_SignalPercent(&modem, "UUID", "customVarCode");  // "Percent" signal strength
 ```

 The major difference between a "modem" sensor and any other sensor is the power-up method.
-The normal ```powerUp()``` and ```powerDown()``` functions used by every other sensor do not work, the modem will only go on with the ```modemPowerUp()``` function and off with the ```modemPowerDown()``` function.
+The normal ```powerUp()``` and ```powerDown()``` functions used by every other sensor do not work, the modem will only go on with the ```modemPowerUp()``` function and off with the ```modemSleepPowerDown()``` function.
 This special functionality is in place because it is assumed that you will want the modem to be on to connect to the internet and send out data, even after the power has been cut to other sensors.

 #### <a name="SpecificModems"></a> Some special notes for specific modems:

 -  **Sodaq GPRSBee:**
     - These are SIM800 based boards.
+    - The Sodaq GPRSBee rev4 acts like a "standard" SIM800 and is woken and put to sleep with a 1 second low pulse.
+(Example functions above)
-    - The Sodaq GPRSBee rev6 uses heldOnOff with the pin held high.
+    - The Sodaq GPRSBee rev6 breaks the pins out differently.
+The DTR/sleep_rq pin must be held high to keep the module on.  ie:
-    - The Sodaq GPRSBee rev4 uses a low pulsedOnOff.
+        ```cpp
+        bool wakeFxn(void)
+        {
+            digitalWrite(modemSleepRqPin, HIGH);
+            return true;
+        }
+        bool sleepFxn(void)
+        {
+            digitalWrite(modemSleepRqPin, LOW);
+            return true;
+        }
+        ```
     - To start the modem you will need to power the logger board off, connect the battery to the logger board, and finally attach the modem to the logger board.
 Then you may power the board and run your sketch.
 We have found that attaching a GPRSBee modem to power in a different sequence results in the modem reporting zero signal strength.
-- **Sodaq 3GBee:**
+- **Sodaq uBee:**
-    - These are u-blox based boards (SARA U201).
+    - These are u-blox based boards.
-    - They use heldOnOff with the pin held high.
-    - They do not have a pin to indicate status.
+    - The power to the cellular chip can be controlled by the DTR pin.
+The chip turns on as soon as power is applied.
+    - The cellular chip can be put to sleep by either a low pulse on the PWR_ON pin (Bee pin 16/RTS) or by using the !inyGSM poweroff function (```tinyModem->poweroff()```).
 - **Digi XBee's:**
     - This library does _NOT_ support the ZigBee, 900mHZ, or any other radio-based XBee's.
 It is for the cellular and WiFi Bee's only.
     - You must set up your XBee to utilize sleep mode.
 The easiest way to set them up is to connect them to a computer via a UART dock and use Digi's free [XCTU](https://www.digi.com/products/xbee-rf-solutions/xctu-software/xctu) program.